 Restorative Sciences & Biomaterials

-The division is at the forefront of developing materials for computerized fabrication of restorations.
+The department is at the forefront of developing materials for computerized fabrication of restorations.
 Our faculty have developed new concepts and techniques for analyzing the interaction between biomaterials and cells at the molecular and genetic levels.
 We have strategically positioned ourselves to create, analyze, and test novel synthetic materials for tissue replacement and prosthetic therapy.

 - to conduct basic science and applied research,

 - to train predoctoral students in research methodology and biomaterials, and

 - to educate dental students with respect to novel materials and procedures that may improve patient care.